Cauliflower Au Gratin

 This post may contain affiliate links.
 Please read our disclosure policy.

 Cauliflower au gratin (or simply Cauliflower Gratin) is my twist on a classic potato gratin.
-I’m always looking for ways to add more veggies to my table, and this cauliflower au gratin recipe is one of my go-to’s: the cauliflower is coated in a creamy, cheesy sauce, topped with crispy breadcrumbs, and baked until browned and bubbly – so good!
+I’m always looking for ways to add more veggies to my table, and this cauliflower au gratin recipe is one of my go-tos: the cauliflower is coated in a creamy, cheese sauce, topped with crispy breadcrumbs, and baked until browned and bubbly…. so good!

 Ingredients for recipe: milk, seasonings, breadcrumbs, flour, butter, cheese, cauliflower, and oil.

-• Milk: Whole milk has the best flavor, but you can use low-fat.
-If you need to use a non-dairy milk, make sure it’s unsweetened.
+• Milk: I recommend whole milk for the best flavor, but low-fat works.
+If you use non-dairy milk, make sure it’s unsweetened.

 Cauliflower florets on a sheet pan before roasting.

-Step 1: Start by roasting the cauliflower in the oven on a baking sheet lined with parchment paper.
-You can also roast it in the casserole dish.
-However spreading it out helps to crisp up the cauliflower florets.
+Step 1: Roast the cauliflower on a baking sheet lined with parchment paper or in a casserole dish.
+Spread out the florets so they crisp up well.

 After roasting.

-Step 2: Drizzle it with olive oil, then season with garlic powder, salt, and pepper.
+Step 2: Drizzle with olive oil, then season with garlic powder, salt, and pepper.

 Melted butter and flour in a saucepan.